L4TN/SciCrop-Geolocalizations-App/README.md

 - [ ] ORM like Gorm to interact with a Relational-Database.
 - [ ] Make docs with GoDoc.
 - [ ] Building a deployment process with Makefile.

+## Clean Development pratices and Patterns
+This section describes the set of practices in writing software for greater code readability and maintainability based on the Clean code book.